 “[A]s a general principle, it's very difficult to identify what is hate speech and what is not hate speech and to set firm policies on that.” —Nicholas Thompson, Editor-in-Chief, Wired

 This might be true—but sometimes, the medium is part of the message.

 Social media has long been accepted as a crucial source of threat intelligence for public safety.
 While the context of potentially harmful content might be lost on some of the more regulated platforms, Gab’s decentralized model makes it a transparent data source for hate speech and other forms of threat intelligence.

 What Is Gab?

-The Gab social media platform has a Twitter-like interface where users upvote posts to increase their visibility.
+The Gab social media platform (their logo is a green frog face) has a Twitter-like interface where users upvote posts to increase their visibility.
 The site describes itself as a "social network for creators who believe in free speech, individual liberty, and the free flow of information online."
 This model differs from networks like Facebook, where content is centrally regulated and monetized.

 Much of Gab's content is similar to public posts on other regulated platforms, such as Twitter, making it a useful data source for a variety of use cases.
 However, its decentralized design also lacks overarching moderation, and the site’s user guidelines prohibit violent threats but do not explicitly restrict hate speech or extremism.
 Incidentally, this means that the site is populated with users who have been banned from other social platforms that moderate controversial, extreme, or hateful dialogues.